34j/vscode-autoflake-extension/README.md

 - `autoflake-extension.jobs`: number of parallel jobs; match CPU count if value is 0 (default: 0)
 - `autoflake-extension.exclude`: exclude file/directory names that match these globs
 - `autoflake-extension.imports`: by default, only unused standard library imports are removed; specify a list of additional modules/packages
+- `autoflake-extension.extension.useIntegratedTerminal`: Whether to use integrated terminal instead of hidden terminal.
+(Not recommended)

 ![Settings](https://raw.githubusercontent.com/34j/vscode-autoflake-extension/main/images/Settings.png)

 ## Known Issues

-If you are using venv and intentionally somewhat deactivate venv after this extension opened a teminal, it will not work unless you close the terminal.
+If you are setting `autoflake-extension.extension.useIntegratedTerminal` to `true` and using venv and intentionally somewhat deactivate venv after this extension opened a teminal, it will not work unless you close the terminal.